ivy-llc/ivy/docs/partial_source/contributing/8_data_types.rst

 :code:`ivy.broadcast_to` which broadcasts an array to a specified shape, and :code:`ivy.result_type` which returns the dtype that results from applying the type promotion rules to the arguments.

-Many functions are *convenience* functions, which means that they do not directly modify arrays, as explained in the :ref:`Function Types` section.
+Many functions in the :code:`data_type.py` module are *convenience* functions, which means that they do not directly modify arrays, as explained in the :ref:`Function Types` section.

-For example,
+For example, the following are all convenience functions:
-`ivy.can_cast`_ which determines if one data type can be cast to another data type according to type-promotion rules, `ivy.dtype`_ which gets the data type for the input array, `ivy.set_default_dtype`_ which sets the global default data dtype, and `ivy.default_dtype`_ which returns the correct data type to use, are all convenience functions.
+`ivy.can_cast`_, which determines if one data type can be cast to another data type according to type-promotion rules, `ivy.dtype`_, which gets the data type for the input array, `ivy.set_default_dtype`_, which sets the global default data dtype, and `ivy.default_dtype`_, which returns the correct data type to use.

 `ivy.default_dtype`_ is arguably the most important function.
 Any function in the functional API that receives a :code:`dtype` argument will make use of this function,